 Our conclusion has been formed on the basis of, and is subject to, the matters outlined in this report.
-We believe that the evidence we have obtained is sufficient and appropriate to provide a basis for our conclusion.

-In our opinion, the PGT's statement, that the Performance Report of the PGT for the year ended March 31, 2019 is properly prepared and fairly presented in all material respects based on the Criteria, is fairly stated.
+In our opinion, the PGT's statement, that the Performance Report of the PGT for the year ended March 31, 2020 is properly prepared and fairly presented in all material respects based on the Criteria, is fairly stated.

-Characteristics and Limitations of the Performance Report
+Purpose of the Performance Report

+The Performance Report has been evaluated against the Criteria.
 The Performance Report reports on the performance of the PGT as a BC public sector entity, in accordance with the requirements of the Criteria, and is intended to provide readers of the Performance Report with credible information, fairly interpreted, with respect to: the public purpose served by the PGT; its goals and results, focusing on the few critical aspects of its performance; information relating the PGT's results to its risks, capacity, resources, and strategies; comparative information; and the basis for key reporting judgements.
 The Performance Report may not be suitable for other purposes.